 What is an excellent credit score?

 The answer to this question varies from lender to lender.
 Each lender decides what an “excellent” credit score range is and what constitutes a risk.
 Lenders depend on credit scoring agencies to assign scores to potential customers.
 The scores from FICO and VantageScore are the most frequently used, and each has its own ranges and threshold for excellent credit.
-A FICO score above 800 is considered exceptional and a VantageScore above 750 is considered excellent:
+A FICO score of 800 to 850 is considered exceptional and a VantageScore of 781 to 850 is considered excellent:

 FICO score ranges